dvanoni/dotfiles/README.md

 For more info, see https://kb.mozillazine.org/User.js_file.

+## 🍎 macOS preferences

+Set custom preferences by running [`macos.sh`](macos.sh).
+It may be necessary to log out and back in for preferences to take effect.

 ## 🔑 SSH keys

 Unique SSH keys are used for each host/service and [managed with 1Password](https://developer.1password.com/docs/ssh).